aimms/documentation/dataexchange/sqldb.rst

     This is used by MySql, PostgreSQL and SQLServer.
 When not specified it defaults to ``localhost``.
 If the server does not use the default port the attribute port can be used to specify the port.

 StringSize
     A database has two ways of storing strings.
 Use value 'text' for generic text storage.
-Use an integer value for a fix lenght string (varchar).
+Use an integer value for a fix length string.
 The default value is 255.
 Note that this only applies to String Parameters.
-Version names and rootset tables always use varchar(255).
+Version names and rootset tables always use integer value 255.

 WriteBatchSize
     The batch size is the integer value of how many rows are inserted to the database at once.
 A high value is slower for a database, but for networking high is more efficient.
-A tradoff has to be found.
+A trade off has to be found.
 The default value is 1.

 Comment
     This node will be ignored, so it can be used to add comments

 This is an extended example for a MySql database.
-The server does not have the default port (3306 for MySql), the String Parameters are represented as :token:`text`` and write uses a batch size of 7:
+The server does not have the default port (3306 for MySql), the String Parameters are represented as :token:`text` and write uses a batch size of 7:

 .. code-block:: xml